Runtime: 80 min

 Part coming-of-age story, part art-cinema meditation on photography, memory, and souvenirs, O, Brazen Age creates a tender and haunting portrait of friendship and faith in the 21st century.
 The film follows a group of Toronto artists in their twenties on a search for new mythologies, invoking a cinematic landscape where classical literature collides with new wave aesthetics and 90’s pastiche.

 O, Brazen Age is the debut feature film by Canadian writer/director Alexander Carson.
 It was produced by Alexander Carson and Kyle Thomas at North Country Cinema, and Jeff Hanes at Walk on the Sunnyside, with the support of Telefilm Canada and the Canada Council for the Arts.
 O, Brazen Age had its World Premiere at the Vancouver International Film Festival in 2015, and was presented at numerous film festivals across North America and Europe.
-It received a theatrical release in Canada in March 2017, garnering much critical acclaim, and is currently available for rental/purchase through iTunes and the National Film Board of Canada.
+It received a theatrical release in Canada in March 2017, garnering much critical acclaim, and is currently available for rental/purchase through Vimeo on Demand & iTunes / Apple TV.

 Vancouver International Film Festival (2015) – World Premiere